top of page

 How to Find Professors to Reach Out to for a High School Research Position

-Remote research positions are challenging to secure, although some fields, like computational research, are well-suited to remote positions.
-Computational research commonly requires at least a basic knowledge of Python or R for handling large datasets.
-Fortunately, free resources like Coursera’s R Programming Course or Python for Everybody make it possible for students to learn Python or R on their own in just a few months.
+Remote research positions are more prevalent in certain fields, most notably computational research.
+These positions generally require a basic knowledge of Python or R. Fortunately, free resources such as Coursera’s R Programming Course and Python for Everybody enable students to independently learn Python or R in just a few months.

 Email Templates for Finding a High School Internship

-If you’re unsure how to structure your outreach emails to potential internship providers, below are a few basic templates you can customize to your needs.
+If you’re unsure how to format your outreach emails for potential internship providers, here are some basic templates you can tailor to fit your needs.

 Template for Finding an Internship